fleetdm/fleet/docs/api/README.md

 }'
 ```

 ### Osquery Configuration Import

-You can load packs, queries and other settings from an existing [Osquery configuration file](https://osquery.readthedocs.io/en/stable/deployment/configuration/) by importing the file into Kolide.
-This can be done posting the stringified contents of the Osquery configuration to the following Kolide endpoint:
+You can load packs, queries and other settings from an existing [Osquery configuration file](https://osquery.readthedocs.io/en/stable/deployment/configuration/) by importing the file into Fleet.
+This can be done posting the stringified contents of the Osquery configuration to the following Fleet endpoint:

 ```
 // POST body the value of "config" is JSON that has been converted to a string